ProPuke/CTCP-S/ctcp-s.md

 The `BATCH` and `BATCHEND` CTCPs are used to indicate that a series of messages are related.
 Possible use-cases include eliminating the need for pastebin on IRC.
+Clients are encouraged to collapse a series of `BATCH` messages.

 The syntax for the `BATCH` and `BATCHEND` CTCPs is as follows: